 To get an accurate fit, measure around the centre of the knee and chose from the options below.
 If your knee falls between two sizes, it is usually best to go for the larger size for a better fit.

-*Prices correct as of November 2015.
+*Prices correct as of April 2016.
 All prices are subject to change.
 Please note we do not stock products directly and therefore have no control over price changes.
 See advertising policy for more information

 Most people will not require an elite orthopedic knee brace and find a Basic or Advanced Knee Brace works perfectly for them.
 The more basic braces tend to be cheaper.
 To find out more about the other types of knee braces available, click the links or visit the Knee Brace Overview section for help in finding the best brace for you.